jpdoshi/dragon-store/README.md

 - Respects user privacy.
 Doesn't connect to any external API.

-- Apps are added almost daily to the library.
+- New apps are added frequently to the library.

 ## Build Instructions